averysdavis/averysdavis.github.io/content/authors/admin/_index.md

     url: https://www.stanford.edu/
     date: '2024-08-24'
     awarder: Senator Dave Cortese
-    icon: hero/trophy
+    icon: book-open
     summary: |
-      Recognized for contributions to biomanufactoring.
+      Recognized for work in environmentalism.
 ---

 Avery Davis is a student at Khan Lab School interested in plant science, synthetic biology, and computer science.
 Avery currently serve as the Head of Operations for the KhanLab-BayArea iGEM team and Vice President of Khan Lab School's Speech and Debate team.